jreisinger/blog/posts/dns.md

 Zone

 * a portion of the DNS namespace
-* a domain name, that has been delegated to other servers/administrators
+* a domain name that has been delegated to other servers/administrators

 Zone files

 * a zone's DNS database
-* set of text files maintained by the sysadmin on the zone's master name server.
+* set of text files maintained by the sysadmin on the zone's master name server

 Zone files have two types of entries:

-* parser commands - shorthand ways to enter resource records
+* parser commands
 * resource records

 Parser commands (directives)